 To see all the lead gen forms you’ve created, head back to your account, then click Account Assets and choose Lead Gen Forms in the dropdown.

-Here, you can create lead gen forms and save them for later if you don’t have an ad to attach them to yet.
-Click Create form to go through the same process as above while skipping the ad-related sections.
+Here, you can create and save lead gen forms if you don’t have an ad to attach them to yet.
+Click Create form to go through the same process as above, skipping the ad-related sections.

 You can also download all the leads you’ve generated through your forms.
 Check the boxes next to the forms you’d like to download from, then click Download Leads.
 Or, if your CRM is compatible with LinkedIn, you may be able to integrate your generated leads that way; LinkedIn Help lists the CRMs that can do this, as well as how to set it up for each, in this article.